celo-org/celo-monorepo/packages/docs/developer-resources/dappkit/usage.md

 ## Overview

 DAppKit uses [deeplinks](https://en.wikipedia.org/wiki/Mobile_deep_linking) to communicate between your DApp and the [Celo Developer Wallet](https://celo.org/developers/wallet) (for testing) and [Valora](https://valoraapp.com/) (for production).

+{% hint style="info" %}
+Note: DappKit uses the same deeplink for both the testing and production wallets.
+This means that when testing, the deeplinks will open the testing wallet vs the product wallet if both are installed on the same device.
+We are currently working to make separate deeplinks.
+Given the low transaction fees, many developers have chosen to only develop on mainnet to get around this.
+{% endhint %}

 All 'requests' that your DApp makes to the Wallet needs to contain the following meta payload:

 - `requestId` A string you can pass to DAppKit, that you can use to listen to the response for that request.
 - `dappName` A string that will be displayed to the user, indicating the DApp requesting access/signature.